Syracuse Strasbourg Center Address

 If family members need to send money during the semester, they can deposit it in a bank account accessible through ATMs.
 In case of an emergency, money can also be wired via Western Union.
 For advice on transferring money overseas, check with your bank before you leave.

 Visa and MasterCard are widely accepted in Europe, while most businesses do not accept American Express or Discover Card.
 Chip cards are the standard in Europe and non-chip cards may not always work.
 Let your bank and credit card companies know you will be living abroad so they do not suspect fraudulent activity on your accounts.
 Make copies of both sides of your credit and ATM cards and keep them in a safe place, this way if a card is lost or stolen, you will still have access to important card information.

 All students are required to enroll on a full-time basis, with a minimum of 12 credits and a maximum of 19 credits.
 All students must register for a French language course or a course taught in French – no exceptions.

 Some courses may not be audited, including required French courses and courses offered at affiliated Strasbourg universities.

 You will register online for your Strasbourg Center courses prior to departure.
-Note: Class meeting days and times may be subject to change.
-There is a schedule adjustment period during (drop/add) the first week of classes.
+Class meeting days and times may be subject to change.
+There is a schedule adjustment period during (add/drop) the first week of classes.